-• Describe the existing drainage patterns on the site and how they may be alternated and to what degree as a result of this project.
+Describe the existing drainage patterns on the site and how they may be alternated and to what degree as a result of this project.

-Existing drainage is from the north east end of the property to the southwest via seasonal drainages.
-There will be no alterations specifically proposed and due to the low slope of the land, the proposed project will not significantly change any existing drainage patterns.
+Existing drainage pattern flows generally from the south to the north.
+There will be no alterations specifically proposed and due to the low slope of the cultivation area, the proposed project will not significantly change any existing drainage patterns.

-• What Best Management Practices (BMPs) or measures will be implemented in order to prevent erosion and impacts to water quality?
+What Best Management Practices (BMPs) or measures will be implemented in order to prevent erosion and impacts to water quality?

-Native vegetation being planted within the 100 ft setbacks from all watercourses that front the watercourses.
-Straw wattles will also be implemented around the entire cultivation area, to provide an additional buffer between the creek and the grow site.
+Native vegetation will be maintained within the 100 ft setbacks from all watercourses that front the watercourses.
+Straw wattles will also be implemented to provide an additional buffer between the creeks and the grow site.